xcalvinsz/stamina/README.md

 ## Overrides
 ```
-This plugin is enabled for all clients who joins the server, if you want to limit this to an admin flag then set your admin overrides to
+This plugin is enabled for all clients who joins the server
+If you want to limit this to an admin flag then set your admin overrides to
 sm_stamina_override

 Plugin must be reloaded if you change the override.